-In a typical year, we encourage all parents to walk children in and out of the school daily.
+We are glad to once again open our doors to parents and encourage all parents to walk children in and out of the school daily.
 Having face-to-face interactions every day helps maintain open communication and fosters positive relationships between families and teachers.
-However, this year we are limiting parent access to the building.
-If you would like time to talk to the teacher, please schedule a time when the teacher can give you their full attention, by phone or on a video conference call.
+Parents are also welcome to request phone calls or video chats.